rifsxd/android_t_kernel_realme_RMX3511/README.md

 ## Overview
 Welcome to the custom kernel for the **Realme C35 (RMX3511)**!
 This kernel is based on **Linux 5.4.254** and is designed to enhance your device’s performance and flexibility.
 It includes **Uniperf**, a performance and battery life oriented modifications, and **KernelSU**, a kernel-level rootkit providing extended control over your device.
+**SuSFS Patch**: a kernel filesystem patch to hide SU traces, Suspicious mounts and more.

 <div align="center">